 - Wash and dry the stripped kale leaves using a salad spinner.

 - Chop the kale into very small pieces.
 Kale is a little tougher than most lettuces, but how you chop it makes a big difference in how easy it is to eat.
-I use my food processor (and sometimes even my Ninja) to chop kale for salads.
-Every time I purchase kale, I wash, dry, chop, and store it in an airtight container in the refrigerator and it stays fresh all week long.

 - Super Food Salad with Ginger Sesame Dressing has amazing color, interesting ingredients, crunchy texture, and delicious taste!